adrianwebb/tis/README.md

 2. **Docker Compose** - Install Docker Compose from: https://docs.docker.com/compose/install

-Since this Drupal site is built on Docker, you can run the site directly from your local Docker instance (provided you have Docker Compose installed).
+Since this Drupal site is built on Docker, you can run the site directly from your local Docker instance (_provided you have Docker Compose installed_).

-If running within DOcker locally it is important to run **scripts/docker-compose.sh** before running **docker-compose up** because it generates the final **docker-compose.yml** file based on a separate variables list; **docker-variables.yml**.
+If running within Docker locally it is important to run **scripts/docker-compose.sh** before running **docker-compose up** because it generates the final **docker-compose.yml** file based on a separate variables list; **docker-variables.yml**.
 The included Vagrantfile runs this script automatically before calling docker-compose.